Ninth Grade

 Students explore the fundamental skills and methods of the actor’s art and learn various techniques, theories and skills involved in character development and stage presence.
 Students read, interpret, develop and perform improvisations, scenes from plays and contemporary monologues (½ year – ½ credit) 9, 10, 11 & 12.

 Students learn basic Hip Hop dance skills through warm-ups, exercises, and combinations.
 Students learn the history, vocabulary, and techniques of the genre.
-Proper attire is required for class, as well as participa-tion in the end-of-semester showcase.
-Some dance experience preferred (½ year – ½ credit) 9, 10, 11 & 12.
+Proper attire is required for class. (½ year – ½ credit) 9, 10, 11 & 12.

 Students explore the diverse world of theater, from set and costume design to lights and sound; from playwriting to directing (and acting, too).
 Students develop their own play, beginning with a design concept and culminating with a complete stage treatment. (½ year – ½ credit) 9, 10, 11 & 12.